-I am pleased that Royal Assent was granted for Phase One of HS2.
-This paves the way for a new railway line that will increase capacity on our rail network, connect the biggest cities, and generate jobs and economic growth.
+I support the construction of HS2, which I believe would increase capacity on our rail network, better connect the biggest cities, and generate jobs and economic growth.

-Britain's railways require additional capacity, and the Government believes that HS2 represents the most effective way of both alleviating pressure on the current network and ensuring capacity growth.
+Britain's railways require additional capacity, and I believe that HS2 represents the most effective way of both alleviating pressure on the current network and ensuring capacity growth.
 With destinations including London, Birmingham, Manchester, Leeds, Sheffield, and Crewe, HS2 is expected to relieve the East and West Coast mainlines of congestion by offering fast, direct services between major cities on new and improved lines.

-Not only will HS2 significantly enhance intercity rail services, it will also drive regional regeneration and support job creation.
+HS2 would also drive regional regeneration and support job creation.
 It is supported by all the major conurbations that it will serve, as they recognise the key benefits that it will bring to their areas.

 I am delighted that the Government is delivering on its promise to spread wealth beyond London and the south-east, and am convinced that its plans will unlock the full benefits of HS2 to Scotland.